Lonicera hirsuta

 -

 It grows quickly to 3 to 16 feet in length with hairy opposite leaves and tubular yellow flowers that bloom from early to mid-summer.
-The plant can be pruned, but keep in mind that flowers will appear on old growth.
-Nectar from the flowers attract pollinators and small mammals and the high sugar content fruits are enjoyed by birds.
+The flowers darken to orange before they fall.
+Found trailing in woodlands and thickets, particularly along borders, clearings, and banks; often in sandy or rocky ground, and occasionally in swamps.
+It is primarily a northern honeysuckle that flourishes in colder regions and higher elevations, particularly on calcareous (high pH) bedrock.
+Nectar from the flowers attracts pollinators, and the high-sugar fruits are enjoyed by birds and small mammals.

 Quick ID Features: